HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_container_resources.md

 # Container resource management

-The default Helm values that are included in the HCL Digital Experience 9.5 Helm Chart offer a minimal supported configuration for CPU and Memory resources.
-The values can be adjusted in the `custom-values.yaml` for a deployment according to the [Kubernetes Resource Management](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).
+The default Helm values included in the HCL Digital Experience 9.5 Helm Chart offer a minimal supported configuration for CPU and Memory resources.
+You can adjust the values in the `custom-values.yaml` for a deployment according to the [Kubernetes Resource Management](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).

 ```yaml
 # Resource allocation settings, definition per pod